8 Themes For The Near Future Of Tech 🔮

 The Era of Eduployment: Identifying a trade, getting an education, and getting a job (or starting a company) become fully integrated.

 Take Nana for instance, a company that will train you in appliance repair (think unique brands of dishwashers, etc), and then set you up in a marketplace to start getting jobs in your local area fueled by leads from the manufacturers of these appliances.
-Or take Main Street, who will train you as a painter, outfit you with everything you need, and set you up to be a successful business out of the gate within 30 days — essentially turning you into a franchise.
+Or take Hoist, who will train you as a painter among other trades, outfit you with everything you need, and set you up to be a successful business out of the gate within 30 days — essentially turning you into a franchise.
 Rather than enduring an expensive education only to assume the complete risk of your career, this new eduployment model, as I’ve come to call it, gives everyone skin in the game.
 The vertical integration of education and employment is upon us, and I think this trend will help address major systematic issues in our economy at scale while also minting a ton of new small businesses.

 A few seemingly quirky social apps will tune into the under 16 demographic’s distinct approach to creation as a form of self-expression and tolerance for transparency by default.